 Weight loss does not follow a one-size-fits-all approach and surgery may be the best option for some people.
 Are you one of them?

-Obesity continues to be considered one of the more serious public heath issues in our country.
-According to the CDC, more than one-third (36.5 percent) of U.S. adults are considered obese.
+Obesity is considered one of the most serious public heath issues in the United States.
+According to the Centers for Disease Control and Prevention, about 93.3 million (39.8%) American adults are considered obese.
 Being overweight is a major risk factor for life-threatening diseases such as diabetes, cancer, stroke, high blood pressure, heart disease and obstructive sleep apnea.
-For many people suffering from obesity, the problem is hereditary and can’t be simply solved with healthy eating and regular exercise.
+For many people, obesity is hereditary and can’t be simply solved with healthy eating and regular exercise.

-Many of those who suffer from morbid obesity may qualify for weight loss (bariatric) surgery — procedures that are performed on the stomach or intestines to promote weight loss.
+People who are morbidly obese may qualify for weight-loss (bariatric) surgery — procedures that are performed on the stomach or intestines to promote weight loss.

 However, it is important to note that not everyone is a good candidate for this surgery.
-To qualify, you have to be between 16 and 70 years old (with a few exceptions) and morbidly obese.
-The National Institutes of Health (NIH) defines morbid obesity as being 100 pounds or more above your ideal body weight, or having a Body Mass Index (BMI) of 40 or greater.
-You may also qualify if you have a BMI of 35 or greater and you also have certain pre-existing co-morbidities, such as diabetes, cardiovascular disease, hypertension or sleep apnea.
+To qualify, you have to be morbidly obese and between the ages of 16 to 70 (with a few exceptions).
+The National Institutes of Health (NIH) defines morbid obesity as being 100 pounds or more above your ideal body weight, or having a body mass index (BMI) of 40 or greater.
+You may also qualify if you have a BMI of 35 or greater and certain preexisting conditions, such as diabetes, cardiovascular disease, hypertension or sleep apnea.

 Call for an Appointment